d3b4g/leonids/_posts/2020-05-3-openadmin.md

 ## Credential reuse

-Now lets grab the users from the system, we might be able to use the found credentials with the users
+Now lets grab the users from the system, we might be able to use the found credentials with other users
 ```
 $ cat /etc/passwd | awk -F : '{print $1}'
 root